“To speak a language is to take on a world, a culture.” ― Frantz Fanon

 Disclaimer: This post contains affiliate links, which means that if you decide to enroll in the program, I’ll receive a small commission that goes toward supporting the website.
 However, I would not recommend anything that I do not find valuable for my readers.
 All opinions are my own.

-You can try it free with my link here and see if this type of learning works well for you!
+You can try it for one month FREE and see if this type of learning works well for you!
 They have a number of languages available: English, French, Spanish, German, Turkish, Italian, Portuguese, Swedish, Danish, Norwegian, Indonesian, Dutch, Polish and even Russian!

 If you are interested in learning Mandarin, Hello Chinese app is my recommendation.
 This app is perfect for beginners and it is free!
 With so many different apps out there, I know it can get overwhelming and I have tested a few before I settled on using this one to improve my Chinese.
 I am a big lover of an app who has a good structure for the learner’s interest so let me explain some key features of why this app is great!